Tufts Institute of Cosmology

 The Multiverse:

 Cosmological inflation is generically eternal: although inflation ends in some regions of spacetime, it persists indefinitely elsewhere.
 In this picture, our "universe" is one thermalized pocket among an infinite set of others, collectively referred to as the "multiverse."
 If the fundamental theory permits a set of vacuum solutions -- as occurs for example in the string landscape -- then different pocket universes may have different low-energy laws of physics.
 This picture has tantalizing consequences for cosmology.
 For example, it offers perhaps the most plausible explanation for the observed non-zero cosmological constant (dark energy).
 This explanation involves anthropic selection: the string landscape contains vacua with a wide range of effective cosmological constants, but galaxies -- and hence observers like us -- can only arise when the cosmological constant is very small.
-Recent work has focused on how to define a define a probability measure over the diverging spacetime volume of an eternally inflating multiverse, and on what predictions can be made for the values of observable cosmological parameters.
+Recent work has focused on how to define a probability measure over the diverging spacetime volume of an eternally inflating multiverse, and on what predictions can be made for the values of observable cosmological parameters.

 Negative